Partner marketing guidelines

-As a Pepperstone Partner, you're authorised to use our brand to promote our services, provided that you don't infringe on Pepperstone’s intellectual property rights, impersonate or misrepresent Pepperstone or cause confusion in the marketplace about your relationship with us.
+As a Pepperstone Partner, you're authorised to use our brand to promote our services provided that you don't infringe on Pepperstone’s intellectual property rights, impersonate or misrepresent Pepperstone, or cause confusion in the marketplace about your relationship with us.

-Please also note that while we offer general market information and updates to our clients and Partners, Pepperstone isn't licensed to provide clients with personal trading advice.
+- Please also note that while we offer general market information and updates to our clients and Partners, Pepperstone isn't licensed to provide clients with personal trading advice.
 This includes information that takes into account their personal circumstances, financial situation or needs.

-- Please ensure that your materials don't induce a consumer to acquire our products or services by representing that they'll receive a rebate, commission or other benefit (after the contract is made).
+- Please ensure that your materials don't induce a consumer to acquire our products or services by representing that they'll receive a rebate, commission or other benefits (after the contract is made).

 Please refrain from using the following in your advertising or marketing material: